U.S. Stocks Edge Up to Start the Week

-U.S. stock indexes inched higher Monday amid a flurry of corporate news.
+U.S. stock indexes inched higher Monday following a flurry of corporate news.

 Continue Reading Below

-Shares of Mattel surged 21% after The Wall Street Journal reported Friday that Hasbro made a takeover offer for the company in a deal that would unite the two biggest U.S. toy makers.
+Shares of Mattel surged $3.02, or 21%, to $17.64 -- the stock's biggest one-day percentage gain since 1987 -- after The Wall Street Journal reported Friday that Hasbro made a takeover offer for the company in a deal that would unite the two biggest U.S. toy makers.
+Shares of Hasbro added 5.39, or 5.9%, to 96.84.

-Qualcomm shares rose 3% after the chip maker said its board rejected a $105 billion takeover bid from Broadcom.
-The offer, which Broadcom made to Qualcomm last week, would have been the largest technology takeover ever.
+Qualcomm shares rose 1.92, or 3%, to 66.49 after the chip maker said its board rejected a $105 billion takeover bid from Broadcom.

-General Electric shares fell 7.2% after the company slashed its 2018 profit forecast and said it was cutting its dividend by half.
+General Electric fell 1.47, or 7.2%, to 19.02 after the company lowered earnings targets for 2018 and said it was cutting its annual dividend by $4 billion.
+It was the stock's lowest close since 2012 and its biggest percentage decrease since 2009.

 Continue Reading Below